 Management of Menopause

-Gynecology has come a long way in recent years, giving providers and patients new and better options to manage perimenopause and menopause.
+Gynecology has come a long way in recent years, giving providers and patients new and better options to manage the symptoms and health concerns of perimenopause and menopause.
 The menopause transition requires individualized care.
-At the Women’s Group of Northwestern our providers are experienced and up-to-date with the latest methods of evaluation and treatments available to help women navigate this sometimes challenging life phase, as well as:
+At the Women’s Group of Northwestern our providers are experienced and up-to-date with the latest methods of evaluation and treatments available to help women navigate this sometimes challenging life phase.
+This includes management of:

 Hot flashes and night sweats